CiucurDaniel/CarpAssociationWebsite/README.md

   - Add new members to association
   - Give a loan to a member
   - Start a savings account for a member
-  - Generate all the documents from the webiste as PDF files
+  - Generate all the documents from the website as PDF files

 # Design Patterns